-The objective of this study was to analyze if maternal supply of rumen protected protein during the dry period can affect the IgG concentration and microbial composition of colostrum and the IgG absorption and fecal microbial composition in the calf.
-Seventy-four multiparous Holstein Friesian (HF) dairy cows were stratified per parity and randomly assigned to one of 2 different dry period diets, a diet with a low crude protein (\mathbf{CP}) level (\mathbf{LP}) and a diet with a high \mathbf{CP} level (HP) by addition of rumen undegraded protein (RUP) (formaldehyde-treated sovbean meal, Mervobest[®], Nuscience, Drongen, Belgium).
+The objective of this study was to analyze if maternal supply of rumen-protected protein during the dry period can affect the IgG concentration and microbial composition of colostrum and the IgG absorption and fecal microbial composition in the calf.
+Seventy-four multiparous Holstein Friesian (HF) dairy cows were stratified per parity and randomly assigned to one of 2 different dry period diets, a diet with a low crude protein (CP) level (LP) and a diet with a high CP level (HP) by addition of rumen-undegraded protein (RUP; formaldehyde-treated soybean meal, Mervobest, Nuscience, Drongen, Belgium).
 Colostrum was collected within 1 h after calving and IgG concentration was quantified by radial immunodiffusion analysis.
-Forty-nine calves (23 female and 26 male) were enrolled in the trial with a $2x^2$ factorial design, with prenatal and postnatal treatment as the 2 independent variables.
-This led to 4 experimental groups: LPLP, LPHP, HPLP, and HPHP, in which the first 2 letters refer to the prenatal treatment (diet of the dam) and the last 2 refer to the postnatal treatment (diet of the colostrum producing cow).
-Calves received 3x2L of colostrum within 2, 6 and 24h after birth.
-Meconium and feces were collected solely from female calves (n = 18)by digital palpation of the rectum, immediately after birth and before colostrum administration and at d 3 of age.
-Microbial DNA was extracted from meconium (n = 9), feces (n = 15), and colostrum (n = 49).
+Forty-nine calves (23 female and 26 male) were enrolled in the trial with a 2 \times 2 factorial design, with prenatal and postnatal treatment as the 2 independent variables.
+This led to 4 experimental groups: LPLP, LPHP, HPLP, and HPHP, in which the first 2 letters refer to the prenatal treatment (diet of the dam) and the last 2 refer to the postnatal treatment (diet of the colostrum-producing cow).
+Calves received 3×2 L of colostrum within 2, 6, and 24 h after birth.
+Meconium and feces were collected solely from female calves (n = 18) by digital palpation of the rectum, immediately after birth and before colostrum administration and at d 3 of age.
+Microbial DNA was extracted from meconium (n = 9), feces (n = 9)15), and colostrum (n = 49).
 Amplicon sequencing of the bacterial V3-V4 region of the 16S rRNA gene was performed for characterization of the bacterial communities.
-Colostrum IgG concentration was higher in cows that were supplemented with RUP, especially in cows entering their second lactation (least squares means $(LSM) \pm$ standard error of the mean $(SEM) 61.3 \pm 2.3 \text{ vs } 55.2 \pm 2.8 \text{ g IgG/L})$.
-Calves born out of LP cows that received colostrum from HP cows (LPHP) had a lower serum IgG level compared with HPHP and LPLP calves (LSM \pm SEM 14.2 \pm 1.3 vs 18.8 ± 1.2 and 20.9 ± 1.3 g IgG/L in HPHP and LPLP, respectively).
-The most abundant phyla in colostrum were Proteobacteria (48.2%), Firmicutes (24.8%), Bacteriodetes (9.5%), and Actinobacteria (5.0%).
-The most abundant phyla in calves' meconium and feces were Firmicutes (42.5 and 47.5%), Proteobacteria (21.7 and 33.7%), Bacteriodetes (16.8 and 15.7\%), and Actinobacteria (2.9 and 3.1%).
+Colostrum IgG concentration was higher in cows that were supplemented with RUP, especially in cows entering their second lactation (LSM \pm SEM 61.3 \pm 2.3 vs. 55.2 ± 2.8 g of IgG/L).
+Calves born out of LP cows that received colostrum from HP cows (LPHP) had a lower serum IgG level compared with HPHP and LPLP calves (LSM \pm SEM 14.2 \pm 1.3 vs. 18.8 \pm 1.2 and 20.9 \pm 1.3 g of IgG/L in HPHP and LPLP, respectively).
+The most abundant phyla in colostrum were Proteobacteria (48.2%), Firmicutes (24.8%), Bacteroidetes (9.5%), and Actinobacteria (5.0%).
+The most abundant phyla in calf meconium and feces were Firmicutes (42.5 and 47.5%), Proteobacteria (21.7% and 33.7%), Bacteroidetes (16.8% and 15.7%), and Actinobacteria (2.9% and 3.1%).
 There was no difference in the overall microbial communities between colostrum from HP and LP cows.
 However, 2 genera (both members of the family Lachnospiraceae) were more abundant in colostrum from HP cows compared with LP cows.
 The microbial composition of meconium, feces and colostrum differed from each other.
-Fecal samples were more similar to each other and are characterized by a lower inter-sample diversity compared with colostrum and meconium samples.
+Fecal samples were more similar to each other and are characterized by a lower intersample diversity compared with colostrum and meconium samples.
 To conclude, increasing the CP level by addition of RUP in the dry period diet affected the colostrum IgG concentration and the transfer of passive immunity, but did not change the overall microbial composition of colostrum nor of meconium and feces in the calf.

-Key words: Bovine colostrum, dry period diet, microbial composition, transfer of passive immunity
+Key words: bovine colostrum, dry period diet, microbial composition, transfer of passive immunity